terriblefire/tfsasi/README.md

 - `tfsasi.sch` - Complete schematic
 - `tfsasi.brd` - PCB layout (to be created)

+**Note:** The board is configured as a 4-layer PCB with one layer missing.
+This is intentional for the design requirements.

 ## Building Gerbers

 ### Using Make (with Docker)